Written by: Dr Nerina Wilkinson – MBChB (Stell), FCS Plast (SA)

 Similar results are shown in a study of Fractional laser-assisted hair growth.
 Visibly enhanced hair growth i.e. Hair follicle neogenesis/hair follicle regeneration secondary to CO2 Laser wounding and Growth factors has been demonstrated.

-Regenerative medicine is an exciting field with the potential to change our conventional surgical approaches in facial rejuvenation.
-Beautification naturally is the future, and therefore the significant results of Adipolaser non-surgical facelift is becoming my gold standard procedure in my practice.
+Regenerative medicine is an exciting field with the potential to change our conventional surgical approaches to facial rejuvenation.
+Beautification naturally is the future, and therefore the significant results of the non-surgical StemCell4DLift are becoming the gold standard procedure in my practice.